 Pros: Acquiring a unique website design that fulfills all of your needs and requirements.

 Cons: You have to spend a lot of money to deploy this solution.
-Also, it can take 1-2 months to complete the design both on the PSD and front-end programming.
+Also, it can take time to complete the design both on the PSD and front-end programming.

 The 4th solution: Cloning the old website design

 The fourth solution is cloning your Magento 1 store.
 If you still keep the store design (under the PSD file), you can consider cloning it to create the same look for your Magento 2 store.

 Pros: Maintaining the current Magento website design that is familiar to all of your customers.

 Cons: The time for website cloning depends on how complicated your current design is.
 However, cloning a website, in general, will also take a noticeable amount of time (at least one month).
 Additionally, you can finally get a similar design (70-80%) to the old one but not the same (100%) due to the different structures of Magento 1 and 2.

 What is the best solution for Magento theme migration?

 Despite introducing many solutions to tackle the Magento theme migration issue, we highly recommend the 1st solution.
 Overall, utilizing a ready-made Magento 2 theme will take the least amount of time (for seeking the proper theme), money (for possessing the theme), and effort (for installing and customizing it).
 Most of our customers now are going for this option.